 Enjoying a COVID-19-ready campus together in 2021

-Ship is proud to launch the Raider Rapid Results (R3) testing program for a richer on-campus experience for participating students, offering greater opportunities for engaging in clubs and activities, intramurals, sports, and experiential learning.
+R3 participants enjoy greater engagement opportunities with clubs and activities, intramurals, sports, and experiential learning.
 All COVID-19 testing, including the R3 testing, is free to students.
-Details coming soon.

 Shippensburg University-wide COVID-19 Testing Dashboard